dmgeurts/couchdb-dump-all/README.md

 BACKUP_PATH="/var/backup/couchdb"
 ```

 Modify as required.
 Note, however, that credentials in a URL should only be used on localhost connections.
-Use at your peril on non-localhost connections.
+Use at your peril.

 ## Installation